2DGD-F0TH/2DGD_F0TH/chapters/008_CollisionDetection.md

 ![Example image used for circle/polygon collision detection](./images/collision_detection/circle_polygon.svg){width=40%}

-Here we can see four different cases of collision (or lack thereof) between a circle and a polygon (if you're particularly acute, you may have notices we're missing a 5th case, but we'll talk about it shortly):
+Here we can see four different cases of collision (or lack thereof) between a circle and a polygon (if you're particularly acute, you may have noticed we're missing a 5th case, but we'll talk about it shortly):

 - **Case A:** The circle is completely inside the polygon;
 - **Case B:** The circle is partially inside the polygon, with the center being **inside** the polygon;